ThePageGuy/PrairieLearn/docs/User-Guide/How-To-Guides/assessment/index.md

 You can select a set from the list of [standardized assessment sets](../course/index.md#standardized-assessment-sets) or create your [own](../course/index.md#adding-your-own-assessment-sets).

+### Notice for Web Interface User

+- No setting the AID for the assessment, would result in having a lot of assessments called `New_1`, `New_2`, etc. Assessment naming is primarily via the assessment_set/assessment_number pair (called the assessment_label inside the code).

 ## Assessment modules

 Instructors may want to group their assessments by course modules (topics, sections or chapters in a course).
 When using `"groupAssessmentsBy" : "Module"` in `infoCourseInstance.json`, instructors can assign an assessment to a specific module by setting the `module` property in `infoAssessment.json`, as illustrated in the example above.
 If the property `module` is omitted, by default the assessment will have `"module" : "Default"`.